nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user's preferences.
 * stores the `ColabFolder` data, which contains data of contacts and projects.
-* exposes an unmodifiable `ObservableList<Contact>` and `ObservableList<Project>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes various `ObservableList`s that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other components.

 #### Inner Workings